HaroldESandoval/taxi_uber_data_engineering_end-to-end/README.md

 # taxi_uber_data_engineering_end-to-end
-Basically, we created an end-to-end data engineering project with information from NYC Taxi &amp; Limousine Commission.
+Basically, end-to-end data engineering project with information from NYC Taxi &amp; Limousine Commission.

 Tools
 GCP Services: Cloud Storage, Compute Engine, BigQuery, Looker, also worked with an open-source tool [Mage] for transformation and integrating data.
 Mage is a pipeline tool that is almost the same as Airflow but better.
 Mage is much easier and more interactive.
 The last but not least is the Lucid Chart to create a data model structure.